Includes unlimited streaming via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.

-CD, LP, TAPE & T-SHIRT PRE-ORDERS GO ON SALE APRIL 2017!
+CD, LP & TAPE PRE-ORDERS GO ON SALE AUGUST 2017!
 OFFICIAL RELEASE DATE TO BE ANNOUNCED!

 Hells Headbangers is proud to present a special, LONG-overdue reissue of Black Death's self-titled debut album.
 Highly sought after by collectors, not only is Black Death a crucial piece in the rich history of Cleveland heavy metal, its original 1984 release marks the first full-length by an all-African-American heavy metal band.
 More than that, with the band's origins dating back to 1977, Black Death are largely known to be the first African-American metal band.
 But most of all, Black Death's lone album is a fucking classic of raw 'n' wild HEAVY fucking METAL with a thirst for the epic and dramatic.